aws-amplify/docs/js/start.md

 ## Step 5.
 Host your App

+**NEW: Host your app using the AWS Amplify Console** The [Amplify Console](http://console.amplify.aws) is the fastest way to deploy your web app on AWS.
+The Amplify Console provides features such as continuous deployment, multiple environments w. feature branch deploys, custom domains with SSL, redirects/rewrites, atomic deploys, and password protection.
+{: .callout .callout--info}

 Enable static web hosting for the app on Amazon S3.
 In a terminal window, change to the root directory of your app and run the following command:

 ```bash